-Represents USD 125 million against the subordinated bank facility Tranche I, USD 92 million against the subordinated bank facility Tranche II and USD 111.2 million against subordinated bank facility Tranche IV.
-The repayment of Tranche I began from December 2010 and will end in December 2025.
-The repayment of Tranche IV began from June 2011 and will end in December 2025.
-The repayment of Tranche IV began from December 2025.
+Represents USD 118.91 million against the subordinated bank facility Tranche I, USD 87.80 million against the subordinated bank facility Tranche II and USD 106 million against the subordinated bank facility Tranche V. The repayment of Tranche I began from December 2010 and will end in December 2025.
+The repayment of Tranche II began from June 2011 and will end in December 2025.
+The LIBOR based Tranche IV is refinanced and fully paid during the year and replaced with Tranche V under SOFR (secured overnight financing rate).
+The repayment of Tranche V will begin in June 2023 and will end in December 2033.

-Note (d):
+Note (d)